 General Fox has over 5,000 Flight Hours in Navy and Marine Corps Aircraft, he is veteran of Desert Storm, Desert Fox, Operation Enduring Freedom and Operation Iraqi Freedom.

-Vice President of Operations – MajGen (ret.)
+Chief Operations Officer – MajGen (ret.)
 Mike Keltz (USAF)

 General Keltz’s most recent responsibility was as Commander, 19th Air Force, Randolph Air Force Base, Texas.
 At the time, the 19th Air Force was composed of more than 32,000 Total Force personnel and 1,350 aircraft assigned to 16 located across the United States.

 General Keltz has commanded: a special operations squadron; a special mission group in Iraq and Afghanistan; the 386th Air Expeditionary Wing in Southwest Asia; and the 607th Air and Space Operations Center at Osan Air Base, South Korea.
 He was the Director of Intelligence, Operations and Nuclear Integration, Headquarters Air Education and Training Command, Joint Base San Antonio Randolph, Texas.
 The general is a command pilot with more than 4,000 hours, including more than 300 combat and contingency sorties in AC-130, C-130E and MC-130 aircraft.

 Director of Business Development – MajGen (ret.)
 Walt Davis (US Army)